How to make rich and fudgy Dark Chocolate and Matcha Brownies

 - Heat the butter and chocolate for 30 seconds in the microwave, and mix.

-- While you're waiting for the mixture to cool, line your baking tin with baking parchment.
+- While you're waiting for the mixture to cool, line your baking tin with baking paper.
 The baking parchment should be bigger than the tin, coming over the edges for easy removal at the end.

 - By now, your chocolate, butter and sugar mix should be slightly cooled.
 Add your eggs to the chocolate mixture one by one, whisking in between.